ufosc/hide-and-seek/README.md

 ## Code Formatting & Linting

-Each project adheres to consistent code style:
+Each project adheres to consistent code style.
+Each time before you push changes, run the following commands:

 ### Prettier

+- Prettier will automatically format your code so our project has consistent formatting and line spacing

-- To format your code using Prettier in any project, run:
+- To format your code using Prettier in the project, run the following commands in the root project directory:

   ```
   npx prettier --write .